MeetRajput00/Socket-Wizard/README.md

 ## Installation

-To use ports, first install all the requirements with pip
+To use Socket Wizard, first install all the requirements with pip

 ```bash
   pip install -r requirements.txt